kalongn/CSE-354-Project/README.md

 6. Only run the Testing section codes which will use the model in the Google drive
 7. This is basically the same process as our Assignment 3 for this semester, just that we have 5 models for different idea / task.

+Otherwise, it follows a pretty streamline format to run all the codes
+1. Run all the codes linearly
+2. when hit the IMPORTANT NOTE section, determine which idea you're interested
+3. Run all the codes from that section which will train a model then select the best one with validation data
+4. Finally running that newly trained model against testing data (which we've 2 datasets)
+5. Again, very similar if not the same for Assignment 3, just the codes within are modified to do some different behaviors.

 ### Baseline model training (distilbert_per_sent_baseline)
 1. Using pre-trained [DistilBERT](https://huggingface.co/docs/transformers/en/model_doc/distilbert) model